stephaniecrocker91/instantes/README.md

 <img src="./static/images/diagram.png" width="1000px">

+You can find a link to a more in depth database Backend ReadMe HERE.

 The User Model ---> Django default User Model.
 We will use user (PK), Email and Password.

 Recipe Model --> Is our main model.
 It contains all the required fields for our recipe: recipe_id(PK), title, category(FK), slug, author(FK-User), created_on, image, ingredients, directions, likes, favourites, status and user.